 Experience the history of flight from the beginning among more than 85 airplanes, including the rare Blackbird/Drone spy plane and the country’s first presidential jet.
-Don’t miss the Viking FC#3 Mars Lander, the only Viking Lander Flight Capsule body left in the world (there are two other lander prototypes made for testing and component design).
-Open daily 10 am-5 pm, first Thurs. until 9 pm.
-Adults $23, seniors $19, youth 5-17 $14, kids 4 and under free.
+Don’t miss the Viking FC#3 Mars Lander, the only Viking Lander Flight Capsule body left in the world.
+Open daily 10 am-5 pm, first Th until 9 pm.

 Highlights and Tips:

 - In the T.A.
 Wilson Great Gallery, see more than 50 historic aircraft, including a replica of the Boeing B&W, the first airplane designed and built by the company.

 - Also in the Great Gallery, a Taylor Aerocar III, an airplane/care that could drive on the road (towing the wings and tail or completely detaching from them) and fly in the sky.

 - At the William E. Boeing Red Barn, see the birthplace of The Boeing Company.
 It was moved to the museum from its initial location and restored in 1983.

 - If it is available for tours, be sure to visit the Boeing 787 Dreamliner, the company's new plane.
 Inside, see a typical interior as well as informational displays.

 - An old Air Force One is also available to tour.
 It flew Eisenhower, Kennedy, Johnson and Nixon.